 You must check-in with the International Center within ten days of your arrival in the U.S. so that your immigration documents may be reviewed and your record can be activated.
 You must bring your passport, visa (located in passport), and I-20 to the check-in session during orientation.
 You can also print off and bring your electronic I-94 card once you are in the U.S.

 Prior to the start of the fall and spring semester, the college will arrange transportation for new students from Lambert International Airport in St. Louis, Missouri and Columbia Regional Airport in Columbia, Missouri.
 Transportation will be provided on designated dates and times.
-Information regarding airport transportation is provided to new students prior to each semester by the International Student Services Office.
+Information regarding airport transportation is provided to new students prior to each semester by the International Center.

 International student orientation

 International student orientation is held each semester during the week prior to the start of term.
 Orientation is mandatory for all new students and will help you become acquainted with the College and living in the United States.
 Orientation topics include: